emberjs/guides/source/getting-started/quick-start.md

 For now, you can think of routes as being the different pages that make up your application.

 Ember comes with _generators_ that automate the boilerplate code for common tasks.
-To generate a route, type this in your terminal:
+To generate a route, type this in a new terminal window in your `ember-quickstart` directory:

 ```sh
 ember generate route scientists